astronomer/docs/learn/data-quality.md

 The SQL check operators work with any backend solution that accepts SQL queries and supports Airflow, and differ in what kind of data quality checks they can perform and how they are defined.
 All SQL check operators are part of the [Common SQL provider](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/versions/latest).

-- [SQLColumnCheckOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqlcolumncheckoperator): Can quickly define checks on columns of a table using a Python dictionary.
+- [SQLColumnCheckOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqlcolumncheckoperator): Defines checks on columns of a table using a Python dictionary.
-- [SQLTableCheckOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqltablecheckoperator): Can run aggregated and non-aggregated statements involving several columns of a table.
+- [SQLTableCheckOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqltablecheckoperator): Runs aggregated and non-aggregated statements involving several columns of a table.
-- [SQLCheckOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqlcheckoperator): Can be used with any SQL statement that returns a single row of booleans.
+- [SQLCheckOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqlcheckoperator): Runs a SQL statement that returns a single row of booleans.
 - [SQLIntervalCheckOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqlintervalcheckoperator): Runs checks against historical data.

 Astronomer recommends using the SQLColumnCheckOperator and SQLTableCheckOperator over the older [SQLValueCheckOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqlvaluecheckoperator) and [SQLThresholdCheckOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqlthresholdcheckoperator).